mikaelmoutakis/apotekstider/README.md

 The content should look like this:

     [mapquest]
-    key = <your api key here>
+    key = <your long api key here>

 ## Usage
-Clone this repository and enter it
+After installing the requirements, setting Firefox to block location requests, and creating the settings file you clone this repository and enter it

     git clone https://github.com/mikaelmoutakis/apotekstider
     cd apotekstider